-- hemorrhagic I61.9 - -- subarachnoid (see also Hemorrhage, subarachnoid) 160.9 - ischemic (see also Infarction, cerebral) I63.9
+- hemorrhagic I61.9 - -- subarachnoid (see also Hemorrhage, subarachnoid) I60.9 - ischemic (see also Infarction, cerebral) 163.9

 It is important to note that some provinces/territories monitor stroke strategy performance by collecting additional data using the Stroke Special Projects in the DAD and NACRS databases.
 The Stroke Special Projects capture specific information on patients who have been diagnosed with an acute/current stroke as well as other conditions (i.e., transient ischemic attack [TIA], transient retinal artery occlusion, intracranial and intraspinal phlebitis and thrombophlebitis, nonpyogenic thrombosis of intracranial venous system, retinal artery occlusion).
 These other conditions - though from a classification perspective are not classified as hemorrhagic (I60, I61), ischemic (I63) or unspecified (I64) stroke - are monitored as part of the stroke strategy.
-Refer to DAD and NACRS Stroke Strategy Performance Improvement Projects (340, 640) and DAD Alpha FIM® Project 740 in Appendix A for a table that lists the ICD-10-CA codes that are included in the completion criteria for DAD and NACRS projects 340, 640 and 740.
+Refer to Inclusion codes for Stroke Special Projects 340, 640 and 740 in Appendix B for a table that lists the ICD-10-CA codes that are included in the completion criteria for DAD and NACRS projects 340, 640 and 740.